AspiringDSer/Date-Warehouse-Implementation-in-Snowflake/README.md

 # Project Overview
 [Go to TOC](#top)

-This project demonstrates the construction of a scalable and efficient data warehousing solution using Snowflake, AWS S3, SQL, and DBT.
+This project demonstrates the construction of a scalable and efficient data warehousing solution using Snowflake, AWS S3, SQL, and dbt.

 **Objective**: The primary objective of this project is to demonstrate my ability to design and implement a robust data warehouse solution.
-By storing a large-scale dataset in AWS S3, orchestrating an ELT pipeline to load data into Snowflake, and implementing Dimensional Data Modeling with DBT, I showcase my proficiency in handling complex data engineering tasks.
+By storing a large-scale dataset in AWS S3, orchestrating an ELT pipeline to load data into Snowflake, and implementing Dimensional Data Modeling with dbt, I showcase my proficiency in handling complex data engineering tasks.

 **Key Highlights**:

 - **Data Storage Optimization**: I optimized storage efficiency in AWS S3 for scalability and future data processing needs.
 - **ELT Pipeline Orchestration**: I used SQL to extract and load data into Snowflake, enabling data transformation and modeling workflows.
-- **Data Warehouse Architecture**: I designed and implemented a data warehouse using DBT, managing Slowly Changing Dimensions and documenting the data model for efficient testing and maintenance.
+- **Data Warehouse Architecture**: I designed and implemented a data warehouse using dbt, managing Slowly Changing Dimensions and documenting the data model for efficient testing and maintenance.

 ![ELT Architecture](https://github.com/AspiringDSer/Date-Warehouse-Implementation-in-Snowflake/assets/79289892/cde069eb-0e63-416b-8eb5-cec0709f9075)